Landscapes for Life

 The AONB Management Plan sets out the vision for the designated Area of Outstanding Natural Beauty (AONB) and the priorities for its management over a 5 year period.
-It is a statutory document of the four local authorities who, after the recent review, are adopting this latest version under Section 89 of the Countryside and Rights of Way Act 2000.
+It is a statutory document of the four local authorities under Section 89 of the Countryside and Rights of Way Act 2000.

 It also provides guidance to the local communities and many landowners, residents and visitors in the area.
 There is even a Residents’ Charter to follow.
 The Management Plan is thus for all the bodies and individuals whose actions affect the AONB and who can play an important part in helping to conserve and enhance the outstanding landscape of the lower Wye Valley, for the benefit of both current and future generations.
 The Management Plan emphasises the value of the outstanding landscape and the added value brought by the designation and the role of the partners in the AONB in supporting society’s needs through the integrated approach to land management.

 You can download a copy the Wye Valley AONB Management Plan 2021-2026 from this link:

 Sections 89-90 of the Countryside & Rights of Way (CRoW) Act 2000 require local authorities to review adopted and published AONB Management Plans at intervals of not more than five years.
 The CRoW Act also requires local authorities to ‘act jointly’ in the preparation and review of AONB Management Plans.